 Here is a short film about the early days of the project, in 2012, in Meidling:

 - The Baustellenfest at magdas Hotel (before the building had electricity), where dj Eugene played music from all the countries whose residents had recently arrived in Vienna as refugees.

 - At the Feature Night party series in Elektro Goenner, the boys from nameit positive media played songs and audio on a theme each month, for example ecology, Autumn or 1970s films.

 - With dj storytelling, Eugene takes the dancers and party people on a journey of discovery, mixing styles and ideas, keeping the music visible all night, sometimes eccentric and always full of Felliniesque drama.

 - For the opening of #kommraus - Forum Öffentlicher Raum on Vienna public space, Eugene plays only music from or about Vienna.
 The soundtrack to the city.
 In funky and experimental Brunnenpassage, from 21-23:00 on 16 May 2019, and free.

 - For Roland and Duy's wedding, in a Waldviertel castle, Eugene mixed up music from the 2 boys' backgrounds (Roli is Viennese, and Duy Vietnamese).
 This was Euge's first gay wedding as dj, and definitely his most spectacular.

 For those sceptical of the political or transformative power of music and dancing, remember how clubs are one of the great levellers, where a wide mix of people come together to party.
 Disco music was a revolutionary force, providing a colourful new platform for gay people, black people and women to be centre-stage.
-Please read this article to learn more: hyperlink here to this!
+Please read this article to learn this article to learn more.

 Upcoming parties with dj Eugene in Spring/Summer 2020: